-The needs of a boxer and karetka are quite different, therefore the gloves are also significantly different.
-For example a boxer will spend a significant amount of time making contact with targets compared to a karetka for example hitting a heavy bag.
-Karate sparring gloves are also different in that they are more streamlined to allow for greater mobility and protection from kicks that are not a concern for boxers.
+The needs of a boxer and a karateka are quite different, therefore the gloves are also significantly different.
+For example, a boxer will spend a significant amount of time making contact with targets compared to a karateka for example hitting a heavy bag.
+Karate sparring gloves are also different in that they are more streamlined to allow for greater mobility and protection from kicks which are not a concern for boxers.

 Can sparring gloves be used for bag work?

 This really depends on the gloves you select and the type of bag work you will be doing.
 I suggest going for thicker gloves if you’re going to be going hard on the bag.
 This will ensure that you can go all in and not be concerned about causing any damage to your hands as the additional protection will absorb the power.

 What is the right size for my karate sparring gloves?